 - What is the status of their abscess?

 - Do they have any other medical conditions?

-If you choose to have your abscesses lanced or have I & Ds, regardless of the risks, this is your prerogative, however, please do not encourage others in this same risky behavior.
+If you choose to have your abscesses lanced or have I & Ds, regardless of the risks, this is your prerogative, however, please do not encourage others.
 Those new to HS may be inquiring about this practice as they’ve seen this mentioned in groups, please do not encourage this form of disease management.

 Written by Denise Panter-Fixsen